No. 17 Full Adjustment Block Plane

 No. 17

 The No. 17 has an adjustable mouth, a depth adjusting nut and a lateral adjustment lever.
-The front knob and the adjustment nut are usually nickel platted, but for a short time in the thirties these two apparatus had a brass finish.
+The front knob and the adjustment nut are usually nickel plated, but for a short time in the thirties these two apparatus had a brass finish.

 The iron is 1-5/8” so the eccentric lever will have its end bent down.
 Only the 1-3/8 have the eccentric lever end bent up.